Riemannian Metric Learning via Optimal Transport: Discussion and Conclusion

 We have introduced an optimal transport-based method for learning a Riemannian metric from cross-sectional samples of populations evolving over time on a latent Riemannian manifold.
 Our method accurately recovers metrics from cross-sections of populations moving along geodesics on a manifold, improves the quality of trajectory inference on sparsely-sampled scRNA data at low data and compute cost, and allows us to approximate individual trajectories of migrating birds using information from untagged sightings.

-One key limitation of our work is that it learns a Riemannian metric on $\mathbb{R}^D$, whereas large swaths of data (such as human mobility data or social network data) naturally lie on graphs.
-Future work might consider extending this algorithm learn from data defined on graphs.
-In this setting, our optimal transport-based algorithm would correspond to learning per-edge costs from observations of flows on a graph.
-While we do not anticipate significant ethical issues arising from our present work, future extensions to human mobility data may require researchers to engage with privacy concerns, as such methods could be used to reconstruct user trajectories without requiring their consent.
+One key limitation of our work is that it learns a Riemannian metric on $\mathbb{R}^D$, whereas large swaths of data naturally lie on graphs.
+Future work might consider extending this algorithm learn from data defined on graphs; a recent work of \citet{heitz21} presents an optimal transport-based direction towards solving this problem.
+Future work may also extend our methods to learn a metric from temporal snapshots of Schrödinger bridges.